This is the editing server. Do not link to this page or any page that starts with cmstest.gannon.edu.

 resources to use as a financial planning tool.

 International applications are processed on an on-going process throughout the year.
 Applicants will typically be notified of an admissions decision within 3-4 weeks, once their application and transcripts have been received.
 It is recommended that high school students apply early in their senior year.

 Generally, after a file is complete the process takes 2-3 weeks.

 Yes.
 The minimum score required for undergraduate programs is 500 and the minimum required score for graduate programs is 550.

 Classes transferred in are determined by the Dean of the school that you are applying to.
 To find out if classes you have taken are transferable, send an official transcript from every institution you attended.

 International students are eligible for Athletic as well as Academic Scholarships which are based on transcripts and test scores.

-One of the activities on campus that most International students are involved with is the International Student Association (ISA).
+One of the activities on campus that most International students are involved with is the Global Unity at Gannon University (GU Squared).